immcantation/alakazam/docs/topics/maskSeqGaps.md

 Usage
 --------------------
 ```
-maskSeqGaps(seq, outer_only = FALSE)
+maskSeqGaps(seq, mask_char = "N", outer_only = FALSE)
 ```

 Arguments
 -------------------

 seq
-:   a character vector of DNA sequence strings.
+:   character vector of DNA sequence strings.

+mask_char
+:   character to use for masking.

 outer_only
 :   if `TRUE` replace only contiguous leading and trailing gaps;